cdelker/schemdraw/docs/usage/placement.rst

 Drawing State
 ^^^^^^^^^^^^^

-The :py:class:`schemdraw.Drawing` maintains a drawing state that includes the current x, y position and drawing direction.
+The :py:class:`schemdraw.Drawing` maintains a drawing state that includes the current x, y position, stored in the `Drawing.here` attribute as a (x, y) tuple, and drawing direction stored in the `Drawing.theta` attribute.
 A LIFO stack of drawing states can be used, via the :py:meth:`schemdraw.Drawing.push` and :py:meth:`schemdraw.Drawing.pop` method, for times when it's useful to save the drawing state and come back to it later.